fbrossar25/Free-Games-Bot/README.md

   - next : print when the next notofications will occur
   - help : print help about !games command with no arguments
   - usage : print info about all commands of the bot
+  - sources : print the list of known sources
+  -

 ## Examples
 ![Example 1](./img/cancel.png)